Shidōkan Karate

 Shidōkan (士道館) is an eclectic style of knockdown karate, founded by Yoshiji Soeno.
 Established in 1978, its governing body is the World Karate Association Shidokan, with its headquarters located in Ito City, Shizuoka Prefecture.
-Currently, it has branches in 68 countries around the world.
+Currently, it has branches in 68 countries.

 Shidokan karate is sometimes described as the "Triathlon of Martial arts", as it encompasses full contact karate, Muay Thai, and grappling-based martial arts.
-Tournaments are full contact and are normally held in a boxing ring.
+Tournaments are full contact and are either held in a boxing ring or open mat.

 Overview

 Yoshiji Soeno was a prestigious practitioner of Kyokushin Karate, having won second place in 1st Open All Japan Karatedo Championships.
 In addition to karate, he was also taught kickboxing and mixed martial arts.

 Early on, his purpose was to create a style of karate that allowed strikes to face and use of knees.

 Although Shidōkan is a stand-up fighting style that includes kicks, strikes, and punches found in most other styles of Karate combined with Muay Thai, it also utilizes numerous locks, sweeps, and throws often associated with Judo, Jiu-Jitsu and Wrestling.